-The Fund seeks long-term capital growth by investing substantially all its assets in Mackenzie Private US Equity Pool (the "Underlying Fund"), which invests primarily in U.S. equities.
-The Underlying Fund utilizes multiple portfolio management teams with a mix of investing styles.
-The Underlying Fund diversifies in terms of sector exposure, company market capitalization and portfolio manager style.
+The Fund seeks long-term capital growth by investing primarily in a diversified portfolio of U.S. equities, either directly or through other mutual funds.
+The Fund utilizes multiple portfolio management teams with a mix of investing styles.
+The Fund diversifies in terms of sector exposure, company market capitalization and portfolio manager style.